RAF Gosfield

-Opened in 1943, it was used by both the Royal Air Force and United States Army Air Forces.
+Established in 1943, it was used by both the Royal Air Force and United States Army Air Forces.
 During the Second World War it was used primarily as a combat airfield, with several fighter and bomber units stationed at it.
 After the war it was closed in 1955 after being held in reserve for many years.

 Today the remains of the airfield are located on private property being used as agricultural fields.